tariqahmed1912/internship-kloudle/docs/dynamic_analysis.md

 The Zed Attack Proxy (ZAP) is one of the most widely-used open source tools for DAST.
 It helps find security vulnerabilities in web applications while its in the development and testing stage.
 Maintained by OWASP, ZAP has built a huge community of people creating new features and add-ons that make it incredibly versatile.

 Implementing ZAP analysis with docker is simpler and faster than manual installation.
-I followed this [documentation](https://www.zaproxy.org/docs/docker/about/).
+I followed this [official documentation](https://www.zaproxy.org/docs/docker/about/).
 First, pull the ZAP image from docker hub.

 ```bash
 sudo docker pull owasp/zap2docker-stable
 ```